nasa/openmct-map/README.md

 ## Configuration

 The Map Plugin exposes three new types for OpenMCT:
 * Location Combiner: Takes two telemetry points (one for x, one for y) and returns a location telemetry object.
+For testing, use one of these with two sine wave generators to get a "location".
 * Measurement Location Synthesizer: Takes two telemetry points (one for location, one for measurement), and returns a location measurement telemetry object.
 * Traverse Map: The actual map for users.

+The traverse map has a JSON field where you can specify layers to add.

 ## Usage